Dry eye is ultimately the dysfunction of the tear film. The tear film is a complex system that is comprised of the:

 - Lipid layer: this “oily” layer is produced by the meibomian glands and prevents the tears from evaporating

-Each component need to work in balance and harmony to keep the tear film stable.
+Each component needs to work in balance and harmony to keep the tear film stable.
 When you have an imbalance in these layers, the vision and comfort of your eyes are affected.
-During your dry eye exam, our doctors will determine what is disrupting your tear film (which is causing your dry eye) and will advise you on the best course of treatment to provide you relief.
+Our doctor will evaluate what is causing the disruption in your tear film that makes you suffer from dry eye.

-If you imagine the tear film like you would building a house, the mucin layer is the foundation, the aquaeous layer is the beams, and the lipid layer is the roof.
+If you imagine the tear film like you would building a house: